 - Try and find two similar animals in the book.
 Then read how each animal is in the same family, but different.

 - Use the introduction of this book to teach about nature safety and respecting it.
-Review how we can help take care of nature of everyone to enjoy.
+Review how we can help take care of nature for everyone to enjoy.

 The Children’s Garden: Growing Food in the City